ssandviken/juice-shop_Cyber-and-copilot/README.md

 # Test day 2025.

-File with demo prompts is fond under "Cyber and Copilot Presentation" folder.
+File with demo prompts is found under "Cyber and Copilot Presentation" folder.

 # ----------